frntfinancial/BitLinkDemo/README.md

 Even if I make a change to the component in base-ui, hot reloading works perfectly in the bit playground.
 How is bit solving this problem and how I can apply it so that it works in the running nextjs application as well so that I could test components in the nextjs project and also have changes reflected with hot reload?

+If bit playground can do this, nextjs app should also be able to do this.
+Where is the disconnect here?
+Please help:(